ESCOMP/CTSM/doc/source/tech_note/Lake/CLM50_Tech_Note_Lake.rst

 in which case additional precipitation and frost deposition is added to :math:`q_{snwcp,\, ice}` .

-If there are resolved snow layers, the generalized “evaporation” :math:`E_{g}`  (i.e., evaporation, dew, frost, and sublimation) is treated as over other land units, except that the allowed evaporation from the ground is unlimited (though the top snow layer cannot lose more
+If there are resolved snow layers, the generalized "evaporation" :math:`E_{g}`  (i.e., evaporation, dew, frost, and sublimation) is treated as over other land units, except that the allowed evaporation from the ground is unlimited (though the top snow layer cannot lose more